-Newport County chairman Chris Blight is on the brink of quitting the club due to personal attacks that culminated in abusive phone calls to his house this weekend.
+Newport County chairman Chris Blight is on the brink of quitting the club due to personal attacks that culminated in abusive phone calls to his house

 In an explosive interview the long-standing chairman also revealed that: